kevintyll/resque_manager/README.markdown

 ----------------

 If resque-scheduler is installed, the Schedule and Delayed tabs will display.

+Be sure you add the resque_scheduler gem before the resque_ui gem in your Gemfile:

+    gem 'resque-scheduler', :require => 'resque_scheduler'
+    gem 'resque_ui'

 The Schedule tab functionality has been enhanced to be able to add jobs to the scheduler from the UI.
 This means you don't need to edit a static file that gets loaded on initialization.
 This also means you don't have to deploy that file every time